-Cell culture supernatants, human serum, plasma, and urine were tested with this assay.
+Cell culture supernatants, human serum, plasma, urine, synovial fluid, and amniotic fluid were tested with this assay.
 Other biological samples might be suitable for use in the assay.
 Remove the serum or plasma from the clot or red cells as soon as possible after clotting and separation.